 Many of the hotels in the vicinity of the port offer special rates for cruisers who spend an evening at the hotel and then pay a daily fee for leaving their car in the hotel’s lot.
 Hotels in the area include all the major chains and their subsidiaries such as Marriott, Hilton, Radisson, etc.

-If you are not sure if a particular hotel offers a “stay and cruise” option, check out their website.
+If you’re not sure if a particular hotel offers a “stay and cruise” option, check their website.
 Most advertise these options, though some do not.
 If after looking at the website you’re still not sure — or if you just want to double check — call the hotel directly.
-Many places also offer transportation options to the port, some of them round trip, but visitors should confirm whether or not shuttle service is included in their rate.

-Worst case scenario, you can always take an Uber or Lyft to the port.
+Worst case scenario, you can always take an Uber, Lyft, or taxi to the port.

 3. Eat Like a Local

-Sure, everybody’s anxious for the vacation to start.
-But sometimes, getting to the port early means sitting around waiting to board or standing in long lines.
-And once you do get on the ship, we far too often then head to the buffet for that first meal, along with everyone else on board!
+Everybody’s anxious for the vacation to start, but getting to the port early means sitting around waiting to board or standing in long lines.
+Once you do get on the ship, the buffet is overcrowded with all the arriving passengers eager for that first meal on board.

 Why not give yourself a more relaxed start to the trip by having a leisurely seafood lunch along the pier in Port Canaveral before you get onboard?

 Right by the port you’ll find a cluster of local seafood restaurants.
-Several popular choices include Seafood Atlantic, Fishlips Waterside, Rusty’s Seafood, Junkanoo Island Kitchen and Rum Bar, and Grills Seafood Deck.
+Several popular choices include Seafood Atlantic, Fishlips Waterside, Rusty’s Seafood, and Grills Seafood Deck.

-Any of these restaurants would make a good choice and they’ve all received favorable reviews from patrons for quality, freshness and fair prices.
+Any of these restaurants would make a good choice; they’ve all received favorable reviews from patrons for quality, freshness, and fair prices.
 They’re also all located adjacent to one another, so take a drive by and stop for a bite at whichever one catches your eye.

 4. Visit the Kennedy Space Center